November 2023 - Hidden Talents ABA

 The Power of Art Therapy in Autism Treatment

 Art therapy is a form of expressive therapy that utilizes the creative process of making art to improve a person’s physical, mental, and emotional well-being.
 For individuals with autism, it can be an incredibly impactful tool.
 Let’s dive into this topic and explore the benefits of art therapy for those on the autism spectrum.
+The Beauty in standing out shines through as individuals express themselves uniquely through art, embracing their differences and celebrating their creativity.”

 a child with autism expressing herself through art